aya49/202105_sfu_cmpt_127/assignments/03/README.md

 ```
 $ make submit
 ```

+i.e. you should have ONE file called `a.zip` containing the files listed above (you can open your `a.zip` file to verify you have the correct files in it).

 Upload `a.zip` onto to the appropriate assignment submission page on the [CMPT 127 D100/D200/D300 Canvas page](https://canvas.sfu.ca/courses/62984) > Assignments.